Victor P. Tsilonis

-Victor P. Tsilonis (also known as "Viktor P. Tsilonis") is an international jurist and Greece's Nominee for the judicial elections of the International Criminal Court, which is based in The Hague, Netherlands.
-He is also a member of the International Criminal Court Bar Association (ICCBA), currently serving as the ICCBA Focal Point for Greece and ICCBA Vice President for Victims (2021-2022).
-In 2019-2020 he was elected in the same position (jointly with Megan Hirst) and served simultaneously as the Chairman of the Professional Standards Advisory Committee.
-Tsilonis currently serves a four-year term (2018–2022) as an elected ICC Disciplinary Board Alternate Member and has tried four disciplinary cases under this capacity.
+Victor P. Tsilonis, also known as Viktor P. Tsilonis, is the CEO and principal legal counsel of NEWLAW law firm, an international jurist, and was Greece's nominee for the 2020 judicial elections of the International Criminal Court, which is based in The Hague, Netherlands.
+He is also a member of the International Criminal Court Bar Association (ICCBA), and the Chairman of the ICCBA Professional Standards Advisory Committee, while formerly being ICCBA Vice President for Victims (2021-2022).
+In 2019-2020 he was also elected as a Vice President for Victims (jointly with Megan Hirst) and simultaneously was the Chairman of the Professional Standards Advisory Committee.
+Moreover, Tsilonis initially did a four-year term (2018–2022) as an elected ICC Disciplinary Board Alternate Member and has tried four disciplinary cases under this capacity, while now is a Member of the ICC Appeals Disciplinary Board (2023-2027).

 Early life and education

 Victor P. Tsilonis was born in Thessaloniki, Greece, on 16 July 1976.
-He obtained his Bachelor of Laws Degree (LL.B.) from the Aristotle University of Thessaloniki, Greece; his Master of Laws Degree (LL.M.) from the University of Nottingham, UK; and his Doctor of Laws (PhD) from the Aristotle University of Thessaloniki, Greece.
+He initially studied law at Birmingham City in the UK, where he earned a Higher Diploma in Education (Law) after successfully completing the first two years of the LLB program; he obtained his Bachelor of Laws Degree (LL.B.) from the Aristotle University of Thessaloniki, Greece; his Master of Laws Degree (LL.M.) from the University of Nottingham, UK; and his Doctor of Laws (PhD) from the Aristotle University of Thessaloniki, Greece.

 Legal career

-18-year experience in defending human rights
+20-year experience in defending human rights

 Tsilonis has been a legal counsel in Greece since 2004.
-He is the founder and principal barrister of the niche law firm NewLaw and represents clients in criminal procedures and human rights law cases before the Greek courts and authorities.
-Fourteen of the cases in which he has acted as a legal counsel are accessible through “NOMOS”, a Greek legal database, while several others have attracted the media's attention.
+He is the founder and principal legal counsel of the niche law firm NewLaw and represents clients in criminal procedures and human rights law cases before the Greek courts and authorities.
+More than fifteen of the cases in which he has acted as a legal counsel are accessible through “NOMOS”, a Greek legal database, while several others have attracted the media's attention.